Mount Holly Cemetery: "Tales of the Crypt"

 Every year in October several drama students from Parkview Arts and Science Magnet High School are each given a person buried in the cemetery to research.
 They then prepare short monologues or dialogues, complete with period costumes, to be performed in front of the researched person's grave.
 Audiences are led through the cemetery from grave to grave by guides with candles.
 The event is called "Tales of the Crypt".
 Although it takes place around the same time as the American holiday Halloween, the event is meant to be historic rather than spooky.

 2016 vandalism

 The cemetery experienced heavy vandalism in the overnight hours of April 20, 2016.
 Numerous headstones were toppled and smashed, including the well-known statues of a mourner next to statues of two little girls.

 Notable burials

-The cemetery is the burial place for ten former Arkansas governors, six United States senators, 14 Arkansas Supreme Court justices, 21 Little Rock mayors, numerous Arkansas literary figures, Confederate generals, and other worthies.
+The cemetery is the burial place for ten former Arkansas governors, seven United States senators, 14 Arkansas Supreme Court justices, 21 Little Rock mayors, numerous Arkansas literary figures, Confederate generals, and other worthies.
 There are also several slaves who are buried there, marked by modest gravestones.